Ebenezer Jones

-Ebenezer Jones (20 January 1820 – 1860) wrote a good deal of poetry of very unequal merit, but at his best shows a true poetic vein.
-He was befriended by Browning and Rossetti.
+Ebenezer Jones (20 January 1820 – 14 September 1860) was an English poet who wrote a good deal of poetry of very unequal merit, but at his best shows a true poetic vein.
+He was befriended by Robert Browning and Christina Rossetti.

 Life

-He was born in Canonbury Square, Islington on 20 January 1820.
+He was born in Canonbury Square, Islington, London, on 20 January 1820.
 His father was of Welsh background; his mother, Hannah Sumner, was of an Essex family.
 They were strict Calvinists.
-His father died, and at 17 he was a clerk in a city firm connected with the tea-trade.
+His father died, and at the age of 17 he worked as a clerk in a city firm connected with the tea-trade.

 Jones was for a short time a follower of Robert Owen.
 He assisted his friend W. J. Linton with political journalism, and worked for the radical publishers John Cleave and Henry Hetherington.
-He went down with consumption, and died on 14 September 1860.
+Jones went down with consumption, and died on 14 September 1860.